PrototypeJam/AIAgentOrg/README.md

 * Using endpoints to exchange JSON data between modules
 * Streaming with `Runner.run_streamed()` for real-time updates as plans develop

+## Backlog

+Longer term tasks and feature ideas are tracked in [BACKLOG.md](BACKLOG.md).
+This backlog serves as a running to‑do list for contributors who want to follow or extend future work.

 ## License

 This project is licensed under Apache 2 License - see the LICENSE file for details.